steveknipmeyer/ModelRelief/ProjectNotes/ProjectNotes.md

 When the view camera is interactively changed, it should invalidate the StandardView in the UI.
     Mesh view opens with the UI set to StandardCamera.Front but the view is Top.

-##### Technical Education
+#####  Ubuntu Setup

-- ASP.NET Core in Action

-#####  Ubuntu
+#####  Ubuntu Development
     Ignore line endings in git source.
     %TEMP% is not defined so the log file is created as %TEMP%\Logs\ModelRelief.log.
     Shift-End does not work in the editor to select from the cursor position to EOL. tsc command line
-        Does the compiler need to be symbolically linked to a bin folder (e.g. usr/bin) SQLite
+        Does the compiler need to be symbolically linked to a bin folder (e.g. usr/bin)

+    Database
+        SQLite
             The version is 2.87 on Ubuntu and 5.0 on Windows.
+            Install a SQLite administration tool.
+        MySQL

     The (PowerShell?) language service could not be started.
     Python 3.X

     ModelReliefShell.sh
         MRPort, MRPortSecure, ASPNETCORE_URLS, ASPNETCORE_HTTPS_PORT
         Review other runtime environment variables.

+    appsettings.json
-    How should the appsettings.json files define the directory separator.
+        How should settings files define the directory separator?
             Forward slash does not work with SQLServer.
             Does forward slash work with SQLite on Windows?
-    Install a SQLite administration tool.

 #### Front End
 <span style="color:red">